NCI-CGR/GwasQcPipeline/docs/getting_started/running_pipeline.rst

    **Biowulf users**.
-   You may need to adjust ``--time-hr``, ``--local_mem_mb``, and ``--local_tasks`` if you main job is getting killed by the cluster because of resource limits.
+   You may need to adjust ``--time-hr``, ``--local_mem_mb``, and ``--local_tasks`` if your main job is getting killed by the cluster because of resource limits.

 The submission script will create a log file ``./gwas_qc_log.$JOB_ID`` that will have the status of your cluster submission.
 Logs for each submitted job can be found in ``./logs/``.